-In summary, the transportation accidents hazard is considered to be overall Medium significance for the Region.
+In summary, the transportation accidents hazard is considered to be overall medium significance for the Region.
 Variations in risk by jurisdiction are summarized in the table below, as well as key issues noted in the vulnerability assessment.

-- These events typically impact areas along roadways, railways, waterways, or near airports; therefore, the hazard extent is rated as Significant. - The data sources used for each type of transportation accidents reported significantly more than one accident a year, therefore, frequency is rated as Highly Likely. - While transportation accidents commonly occur, most accidents impact only the people and vehicles involved and therefore magnitude is ranked as Limited. - People who work in transportation and spend extensive time on the road, such as truck drivers or deliver drivers, are most likely to experience transportation accidents.
+- These events typically impact areas along roadways, railways, waterways, or near airports; therefore, the hazard extent is rated as significant. - The data sources used for each type of transportation accidents reported significantly more than one accident a year, therefore, frequency is rated as highly likely. - While transportation accidents commonly occur, most accidents impact only the people and vehicles involved and therefore magnitude is ranked as limited. - People who work in transportation and spend extensive time on the road, such as truck drivers or deliver drivers, are most likely to experience transportation accidents.
 Studies have found that Black and Native Americans are disproportionately likely to be involved in a transportation accidents and accidents are more likely to occur in low-income areas. - Transportation accidents are likely to cause damage to the vehicles involved as well as surrounding infrastructure.
 First responder services may be delayed due to multi-car pileup accidents or significant train derailments. - Significant economic losses can result from business interruptions due to delays in the transportation of goods and from repairs to transportation vehicles and infrastructure. - Critical infrastructure such as bridges and major roads can be blocked off or closed due to major roadway accidents.
-Railroads can also be closed for extended periods of time due to track damage, which would limit the movement of goods in and out of the areas impacted. - The frequency of transportation accidents is frequent across jurisdictions, but some counties such as Yellowstone County are likely to experience greater losses due to larger populations and greater concentration of transportation systems - Risk Summary Table: Transportation Accidents Additional Overall Jurisdiction Significance Jurisdictions Jurisdictional Differences?
-Eastern Region Medium Big Horn Railway in Big Horn County, through Low Hardin, Lodge Grass Hardin and Lodge Grass Carbon Bearcreek, Bridger, N/A Low Joliet, Fromberg, Red Lodge - Related Hazards: Hazardous Materials Accident
+Railroads can also be closed for extended periods of time due to track damage, which would limit the movement of goods in and out of the areas impacted. - The frequency of transportation accidents is frequent across jurisdictions, but some counties such as Yellowstone County are likely to experience greater losses due to larger populations and greater concentration of transportation systems. - Related Hazards: Hazardous Materials Accident